LeadingEDJE/MobilePushNotification/README.md

 1. Checkout the master branch
 2. Start Android Studio
 3. Select Open an existing Android Studio project from Quick Start
-4. Browse to the directory where you cloned the repository and select build.gradle
+4. Select the directory where you cloned the repository
 5. Click on the Run button in the toolbar or select Run 'MobilePushNotification' from the Run menu to build and run the app

 ## IntelliJ IDEA 14